grigor97/DGM_Causality/README.md

 # DGM_Causality
-Here is my slides for the seminar in Directed Graphical Models and Causality
+Here are my slides for the seminar in Directed Graphical Models and Causality